zach401/acnportal/CONTRIBUTING.md

     -   Avoid changing user-facing function signatures/names.
 If absolutely necessary, add arguments using kwargs with defaults; "remove" arguments by deprecating the argument when input.
 If changing a function or attribute name, add a deprecated access to the old function/attribute name.
     -   You may need to add additional files/modules to the docs so that readthedocs finds the new docstrings.
     -   New dependencies should be avoided if possible.
 Depending on the importance of the feature and the activity of the new dependency, the core team may overrule this, but such should be discussed on Github.
-    -   If you are proposing a change that affects multiple packages of the ACN Research Portal, please contact the developer team at <sunash.sharma@gmail.com> to discuss.
+    -   If you are proposing a change that affects multiple packages of the ACN Research Portal, please contact the developer team at <mailto:ev-help@caltech.edu> to discuss.

 ## Stylistic Guidelines